agent18/agent18.github.io/_posts/2018-10-25-Deliberate-Practice-case-study.markdown

 dimensions seemed like an overkill to do all together.
 Maybe that was one of the reasons for how mentally drained I felt.

-- it isn't much fun.
+- It isn't much fun.
 Yep.

 >Contrast that to just writing one 3,000-word essay and calling that
 >practice --- STM